ONE-HOUR TV SERIES PROJECT

 Script by Emilio Audissino

-Story and Treatment by Emilio Audissino & Marco Vallarino & Pierluigi Voi
+Story by Emilio Audissino & Marco Vallarino & Pierluigi Voi

 Copyright: Emilio Audissino & Marco Vallarino & Pierluigi Voi 2008-2019

 Deposited: WGAw 1804824